It's Your Choice 2018

-WPS Health Insurance (WPS) is the current third-party plan administrator for the IYC Access Health Plan, State Maintenance Plan and Medicare Plus.
 Navitus Health Solutions (Navitus) is the pharmacy benefit manager (PBM) for the prescription drug benefit program.
-WPS and Navitus are business associates and are required to safeguard your health information according to HIPAA’s privacy regulations and their respective contracts with the State of Wisconsin.
+Delta Dental of Wisconsin, Inc. (Delta), is the administrator of the Uniform Dental Benefits program.
+Navitus and Delta are business associates and are required to safeguard your health information according to HIPAA’s privacy regulations and their respective contracts with the State of Wisconsin.

-If you have health insurance with a health maintenance organization (HMO) or a preferred provider plan (PPP), you should receive a notice from your HMO or PPP regarding its privacy practices relating to your health insurance benefit.
+If you have health insurance with a health maintenance organization (HMO) or a preferred provider organization (PPO), you should receive a notice from your HMO or PPO regarding its privacy practices relating to your health insurance benefit.

 We reserve the right to change the terms of this notice and to make the new notice provisions apply to information we already have about you, as well as to any information we may receive in the future.
 We are required by law to comply with the privacy notice that is currently in effect.
 We will notify you of any material changes to this notice by distributing a new notice to you and posting the notice on our website: etf.wi.gov.